Loreto, Marche

-Loreto (/ləˈrɛtoʊ/ lə-RET-oh, /usalsoləˈreɪtoʊ/ lə-RAY-toh, [loˈreːto]) is a hill town and comune of the Italian province of Ancona, in the Marche.
+Loreto (/ləˈrɛtoʊ/ lə-RET-oh, /usalsoləˈreɪtoʊ/ lə-RAY-toh, [loˈreːto]) is a hill town and comune of the Italian province of Ancona, in the Marche region.
 It is most commonly known as the seat of the Basilica della Santa Casa, a popular Catholic pilgrimage site.

 Location

 Loreto is located 127 m above sea level on the right bank of the Musone river and 22 km by rail south-southeast of Ancona; like many places in the Marche, it provides good views from the Apennines to the Adriatic.

 Main sights

 The city's main monuments occupy the four sides of the piazza: the college of the Jesuits; the Palazzo Comunale (formerly the Palazzo Apostolico), designed by Bramante, that houses an art gallery with works of Lorenzo Lotto, Vouet and Annibale Carracci as well as a collection of maiolica, and the Shrine of the Holy House (Santuario della Santa Casa).
 It also boasts a massive line of walls, designed by the architect (and military engineer) Antonio da Sangallo the Younger, which were erected from 1518 and reinforced in the 17th century.